 The provision regarding banning candidates who have been charged with corruption and abuse of power generated a heated debate.
 Nevertheless, it was approved last minute.
 Ex-President Enkhbayar (convicted of corruption in 2012 and since then barred from running) complained that his constitutional rights to be elected has been denied again.

-Following passing of the new election rules former president Elbegdorj shared his views on on Twitter: "We've been through it all - voting in large constituencies and mandates.
+Following the passing of the new Mongolian election rules former president Elbegdorj shared his views on Twitter: "We've been through it all - voting in large constituencies and mandates.
 This is not an election.
 They are pushing a bundle.
 Zero chance for the youth and women.
 No other choice because it's a bundle.
 Buy or drop.
-Democratic election is an opportunity to chose.
+Democratic election is an opportunity to choose.
 [This is] against the right to vote and be elected."

-Amar is a public policy advisor with international experience working with the key policy makers, senior executives and opinion leaders across Asia and North America.
+Amar Adiya is a public policy advisor with international experience working with key policymakers, senior executives and opinion leaders across Asia and North America.